githubixx/ansible-role-flanneld/README.md

 Requirements
 ------------

-This role must be rolled out before Docker is installed.
-Additionally etcd must be running (but without that you won't have any part of Kubernetes running anyways ;-) ).
+This role must be rolled out before Docker is installed (see https://github.com/githubixx/ansible-role-docker).
+Additionally etcd (see https://github.com/githubixx/ansible-role-etcd) must be running (but without that you won't have any part of Kubernetes running anyways ;-) ).
 During run the playbook will connect to the first node it finds in the `k8s_etcd` group and executes `etcdclt` there to add a new entry into etcd.
 That entry contains the flannel network config and it is located at "`flannel_etcd_prefix`/config".

 Changelog
 ---------

+**v5.0.0_r0.10.0**

+- working on Ubuntu 18.04
+- PeerVPN is no requirement, could be any VPN solution that supports fully meshed VPN's like WireGuard
+- fix etcdctl endpoints
+- gather facts before run other tasks

 **v4.0.0_r0.10.0**